rackerlabs/support-how-to/content/office-365/add-a-domain-in-office-365.md

 product_url: office-365
 ---

+The default domain in Office 365 is **tenantname.onmicrosoft.com**.
+Until you add your own domain to Office 365, any new Users you create will contain the default domain name.

 This article to describes how to add a domain in Office 365.
+By adding your own domain, you can create Users specific to that domain.

 ### Prerequisites